 2.7.
-Associate Membership is available to 4th and 5th year medical students, who previously studied at Durham University, and were fee paying members of the JCR.
-A £10 administration cost will afford members with a new JCR membership card, indicating that they will remain members of the JCR until they graduate from Newcastle University.
+Associate Membership is available to Pharmacy students, who previously studied at Durham University, and were fee paying members of the JCR.
+A £15 administration cost will afford members with a new JCR membership card, indicating that they will remain members of the JCR until they graduate from Newcastle University.
 Associate members are expected to abide by the rules of the JCR when attending events and must in no way harm the reputation of the College/ JCR or bring their name into disrepute

 3.1.
 Funding for JCR societies shall be allocated by the Queen’s Campus Funding Committee, consisting of the President, Treasurer & Operations Manager and Societies Officer from both Stephenson College JCR and John Snow College JCR.